CLU-MSCP/bedics/03-R_Environment/import.md

 ## 2. Importing Data in R {#dsur3_2}

-Below are commonly used functions for importing data that rely on the following libraries all of which are contained with in the `library(tidyverse)` but you could load the three major libraries seperately such as below:
+Below are commonly used functions for importing data.
+They rely on the following three packages all of which are contained within the [`tidyverse`](https://www.tidyverse.org/packages/).
+However, you could load them seperately:

+**Step 1.
+Load Libaries**
 ```{r}
 # Load Libraries for Import
 library(readr) # for *.csv and *.dat in class